jurijsk/dummy-package/README.md

 v1.0.8
 	- fixing `error: unable to sign the tag` v1.1.0
-	- changing vesion to 1.1
+	- changing version to 1.1
 v1.1.2
 	- added some notes on how the package is published v1.1.3